dev-thandabantu/Practice-Application/README.md

 = 4, and the player's score is the suit value of the player’s highest card. o
 •
-You are required to write a command line application using C# or JavaScript (Node application) that needs to do the following:
+You are required to write a command line application using C# that needs to do the following:
 • Run on Windows.
 • Be invoked with the name of the input and output text files.